Failure to Launch - Male and Stuck at Home

 1. The Parent-Child Bond

-While some parents may think that they are helping their children to make better decisions and to fix the consequences of their actions, research has shown that parental codependency may alienate children from their own feelings and debilitate them from self-determination.
+While some parents may think that they are helping their children to make better decisions and to fix the consequences of their actions, research has shown that parental codependency may alienate children from their own feelings and distance them from self-determination .
 Ultimately, parents may want to consider setting up boundaries for their children, and also for themselves.
 Consider requiring a contribution to live at home; or perhaps rent or work.
-Treat your 25 year old as an adult who is part of the management of the house and not a resident, who feels more like a younger child.
+Treat your 25-year-old as an adult who is part of the management of the house.

 2. Criticism Rarely Works